Darcy Guttridge

 Darcy Guttridge (born 30 October 1999) is an Australian rules footballer playing for the St Kilda Football Club in the AFL Women's (AFLW).

+Career

 She previously played for the Collingwood Football Club from 2018 to 2019.
 Guttridge was drafted by Collingwood with the club's second selection and the 9th pick overall in the 2018 AFL Women's draft.
 She made her debut in a loss to Carlton at Ikon Park in round 5 of the 2019 season.
 In April 2019, she departed the club and joined expansion side St Kilda.
 It was revealed Guttridge had signed on with the Saints for one more year on 30 June 2021, tying her to the club until the end of the 2021/2022 season.

+Personal life

 Guttridge's partner Bianca Jakobsson also plays for AFLW club St Kilda.